RWS/ISHRemote/Doc/TheExecution-ISHRemote-8.0.md

 # Problem: ISHRemote to combine ISHWS and ISHAM Data Sources

-## Add public proxy OpenApiAM20Service next to OpenApiISH30Service
+## Add public proxy OpenApiAM20Client next to OpenApiISH30Client
-The `IshSession` object will need a public `OpenApiISH30Service` served by NSwag generated `Trisoft.ISHRemote.OpenApi.OpenApiISH30Service`.
+The `IshSession` object will need a public `OpenApiISH30Client` served by NSwag generated `Trisoft.ISHRemote.OpenApi.OpenApiISH30Client`.
 This proxy, just like pre-authenticated WCF SOAP WS-Trust proxies `DocumentObj25`, will be used by cmdlets but can be used to open functionality that is not supported by the cmdlets yet.

-Imagine `IshSession` object offering a public `OpenApiAM20Service` served by NSwag generated `Trisoft.ISHRemote.OpenApi.OpenApiAM20Service`.
+Imagine `IshSession` object offering a public `OpenApiAM20Client` served by NSwag generated `Trisoft.ISHRemote.OpenApi.OpenApiAM20Client`.
 This pre-authenticated proxy can open functionality that is not supported by cmdlets yet.
 Pre-authenticated as Tridion Docs User Profiles holding the **Administrator** User Role are administrator on Access Management (ISHAM) anyway.

-## IDEA: Add cmdlet Sync-IShUser
+## IDEA: Add cmdlet Sync-IShUser [BACKLOG]
 By supporting `-WhatIf` one could see which changes will be applied either way, still returning objects that would get changed.
 By parameters similar to `Compare-IshTypeFieldDefinition` you could do left-hand vs right-hand side validation.

 ### User Profiles update from Tridion Docs to Access Management